otienobruce/student_dropout_Logistic_regression/README.md

 To build a Logistic Regression model that predicts whether a student will:

+Target Variable:

-0 → Continue
+0 → Student continues their studies

-1 → Dropout
+1 → Student drops out

 based on academic, behavioral, and demographic features.